sandinmyjoints/towards-100-pct-uptime-examples/pres.md

 ** does not really help you with async.
 ** async is trouble: no response whenever it was async.
 Express default error handling will not help you here, either.

+# Domains

-* this is where domains come in. wrap async operations in a domain, and the domain will handle whatever happens.
+This is where domains come in.
+Wrap async operations in a domain, and the domain will handle whatever happens.

 * With domains, can we *always* return a response?